 Other worthy stops include the Greenwood library, newly renovated and a pleasant space, Top Ten Toys, one of the coolest toy stores in the city, and Green Bean Coffeehouse, which devotes equal time to making a great community as it does making a great latte.
 Try Mr. Gyros for a pita wrapped around something amazing, or go to Naked City Taphouse for a cold brew and yummy dinner.
+The latest hot spot is Chuck’s Hop Shop – proudly deemed “The Land of a Thousand Beers”.
+It also features a rotating schedule of daily food trucks – making it the perfect spot for a quick bite and a beer!
 And if you have a sweet tooth, the case of homemade truffles at Chocolati Café is sure to make your cavities ache for more.

 Homes in Greenwood